nguyen-nguyen-06/githubPlayground/README.md

 Here we will have 2 choices.
 1) if we believe our code is right or working independently(No need for review): (we should be in the branch that we want to be merged to) simply merge the new branch to the branch we want: git merge \<branch name\>
-2) If working with a team: since I only create changes in local machine, I should create a new branch in github for those change by: git push -u origin \<branch name\>
+2) If working with a team: after we commit, I need to push to github.
+Since I only create changes in local machine, I should create a new branch in github for those change by: git push -u origin \<branch name\>
 Then create a pull request ( a request to merge the branch to the branch we want) If I am the owner, use: git pull (this will merge)